pulp/pulpcore/docs/configuration/settings.rst

    .. note:: This feature is provided as a tech-preview

    Store cached responses from the content app into Redis.
 This setting improves the performance of the content app under heavy load for similar requests.
-Defaults to ``True``.
+Defaults to ``False``.

    .. note::
      The entire response is not stored in the cache.
 Only the location of the file needed to